sgolebiewski-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/robot-tutorials-troubleshooting.md

 The ``ROS_DOMAIN_ID`` should be an integer between 0 and 101 and it should be the same for all the nodes launched for a particular use case.
-If you run only one use case at a time, you can set this variable in your ``.bashrc`` file, as described in the :ref:`prepare-ros-environment` section.
+If you run only one use case at a time, you can set this variable in your ``.bashrc`` file, as described in the [prepare-ros-environment](../../gsg_robot/prepare-system.md#prepare-your-ros-2-environment) section.

 .. _shared_robot-tutorials-troubleshooting_aaeon-motor-control-board: